Introduction

 - Polystyrene (EPS, XPS): Commonly used for wall and foundation insulation.

-- Polyisocyanurate (Polyiso): Offers a higher R-value per inch compared to other foam boards.
+- Polyisocyanurate (Polyiso): Offers a higher R-value per inch than other foam boards.

-It’s important to prioritize eco-friendly options to avoid harmful chemicals such as HCFCs (hydrochlorofluorocarbons).
+Make sure to choose eco-friendly options to avoid harmful chemicals like HCFCs (hydrochlorofluorocarbons).

 Pros: